Vitaliy-Pudlovskyy/volyn-hunting-ml/README.md

 | Wild boar / Logistic Regression | 0.69 | **0.64 ± 0.13** | +0.05 |

 Two findings fall out of the fix: (a) the leak was worth up to **0.23 F1** — nearly a quarter of the metric; (b) under honest CV the *simpler* model (Logistic Regression) generalizes best in time, while Random Forest was the biggest beneficiary of the leak.
 For roe deer, two of five temporal folds have **no positive examples** (all 24 "overharvest" cases sit in later years), so the roe-deer classifier is **not well supported by the data** — stated as a limitation, not a result.

+*Deployed as: **Classification** tab, roe deer and wild boar only (the two species with enough harvest data for the model to be meaningful).*

+---

+## Part 3 — Interactive Deployment (Streamlit)

+The live app has **6 tabs**: a chat interface plus one tab per model above.

+**Chat tab.** A two-stage LLM pipeline over the SQLite database, via the free Groq API:
+1. **Extraction call** (`openai/gpt-oss-120b`) — parses the free-form question into structured fields (species, ground, topic, raw-data-or-analysis), given the *actual* list of species/grounds in the database as context, so it can match synonyms and alternate spellings.
+2. **`rapidfuzz`** — a second, deterministic layer that fuzzy-matches the extracted species/ground names against the real database values, catching anything the LLM didn't map exactly.
+3. **SQL query**, built per topic (population / harvest / finance / staff / relocation, or all five at once).
+4. **Analysis call**, also `openai/gpt-oss-120b` — turns the raw numbers into a written trend summary. *(Originally used a smaller/faster model here; switched after finding it made basic percentage-calculation errors when summarizing multi-year trends — a known weak point of small models on numeric reasoning, not a prompting issue.)* This call also receives documented domain context — the 2022 hunting ban, the full-scale war (Feb 2022 onward) and the resulting 2023 Forestry Agency reform reporting blackout, plus African Swine Fever specifically when the question is about wild boar — so the model explains trends using real documented causes instead of guessing or staying silent.

+**Model tabs.** Each of the five model tabs (Clustering, Regression, Classification, Anomaly Detection, Time Series) shows the saved figures plus a written conclusion *and* limitation for each result — the same standard of honesty as this README, not just a chart with no interpretation.

+**Engineering notes:**
+- The SQLite connection is wrapped in `@st.cache_resource` (with `check_same_thread=False`) so it survives Streamlit's rerun-per-interaction model without reconnecting or crashing across threads.
+- The Groq API key is read via `st.secrets`, kept out of git entirely (both `.env` and `secrets.toml` are gitignored); set locally via `.streamlit/secrets.toml` and in the cloud via the Streamlit Cloud dashboard.
+- Runs on Groq's free tier — no cost at current usage, though the free tier has a daily request/token cap per model worth knowing about if traffic grows.

 ---